Frequently Asked Questions relating to Commission Arrangements

 The FCA have made clear they they will continue to act against CMC's using "clickbait-style" promotions or language that suggests a guaranteed outcome before any investigation into a customer's claim has taken place.
 All CMC's must ensure that all financial promotions are clear, fair and not misleading, and that they accurately reflect the nature and status of any potential claims.

-The FCA have stated they will ensure Lenders handle claims consistently, efficiently and fairly.
+The FCA have stated they will ensure Lenders handle claims consistently, efficiently and fairly as part of their monitoring of any redress scheme.

 No. If you arranged your finance between yourself and a Lender, there is no commission involved.